 #5 – Recovery and Discharge

-The veterinarian will organise the discharge notes, history, medications and communicate with the owner about the procedure, plan and aftercare.
+The veterinarian will organise the discharge notes, history, and medications and communicate with the owner about the procedure, plan and aftercare.

 Want to Be a Better Dog Care Giver?
 Then add to your learning with an online course.